BlueAndGold - Notable Position Switches At Notre Dame During The Brian Kelly Era

 One of the most notable examples, which special teams and recruiting coordinator Brian Polian recently pointed out, is former two-time Fighting Irish captain Drue Tranquill.
 He spent the first three of his five seasons at Notre Dame playing safety, seeing the field in 25 games and recording 77 tackles, four passes defended and one interception.

-In both years, he finished third on the team in tackles and went on to become a fourth-round draft pick by the Los Angeles Chargers where he thrived on special teams and even started a few games at linebacker as a rookie.
+In both years, he finished third on the team in tackles and went on to become a fourth-round draft pick by the Los Angeles Chargers.
+During his rookie year, he thrived on special teams and even started a few games at linebacker near the end of the season.

 But Tranquill if far from the only notable player to change positions at Notre Dame, a decision the coaching staff appears to be more willing to make than ever before.